 Looking from afar, the pagoda is in the square shape with each side of 3m and 4 curved roofs covered 4 dragon head-shape.
 The rooftop is decorated with dragons flanking the moon.

 It was designed to resemble a lotus stretching up out of the square pond.
-The pond is 20m long on each side with a low wall surrounding.
+The pond is 20 meters long on each side with a low wall surrounding.
 In the right season, lotus will blossom, resembling for the Buddhist symbol of purity.

 The basement is on the top of a big stone pillar including two blocks which are connected together skillfully.
-This stone pillar is approximately 4m high (excluding the underground section) and 1.2m in diameter.
+This stone pillar is approximately 4 meters high (excluding the underground section) and 1.2 meters in diameter.

 Following the Buddhism thoughts, One Pillar Pagoda deeply bears humanist philosophy with the square-shaped outer representing the yin, and the circle-shaped column representing the yang.
 Yin and Yang are two opposed sides but create the balance of living beings, the law of circulation of the universe.